 There is a very positive code of conduct, behaviour and discipline, effectively implemented by each member of staff.
 In addition there are very high standards of behaviour and levels of motivation among pupils.
 Incidents of a serious nature are singular and atypical.
 Primarily, it is the support of parents, and interesting, varied approaches in teaching, that ensure there is a high level of engagement by all pupils.
 Pupils' engagement with learning improves with increased attendance, and partnership with outside agencies promotes pupils' engagement with learning.
-Additional supports include Homework Club and the various initiatives, activities and programmes funded by the School Completion Programme, our H.S.C.L. teacher and outside agencies.
-Please see our Parental Involvement and Partnership DEIS Action Plans for a further list of these extensive activities and supports, in place to, in due course, increase our pupils' engagement in learning.
+Additional supports include Homework Club and the various initiatives, activities and programmes funded by the School Completion Programme, our H.S.C.L. teacher and outside agencies (for example, weekly Gaelic coaching, weekly P.E. classes, weekly rugby coaching, weekly swimming lessons and weekly dance classes improve pupils physical health and inclination to attend - it should be noted in many instances it is not the reluctance of the pupil to attend school that undermines attendance rates but rather issues at home - that impact upon punctuality and attendance).
+Please see our Parental Involvement and Partnership DEIS Action Plans for a further list of these extensive activities and supports, in place to, in due course, to increase our pupils' engagement in learning.